Rational Structures on Automorphic Representations: Geometric Properties of -modules

-As (iii) implies (ii), we are left to show that (ii) implies (i).
+Since (iii) implies (ii), we are left to show that (ii) implies (i).
 So assume that $X\otimes_F F'$ is an admissible $(\liea',B')$-module for an extension $F'/F$.
 Let $V$ be a finite-dimensional $B$-module.
 Then by Proposition \ref{prop:hombasechange} we have

 This concludes the proof. \end{proof}

 \begin{theorem} Let $(\lieg,K)$ be a reductive pair over $F$ satisfying condition (Q), and let $X$ be an $F$-rational $(\lieg,K)$-module.
 Then the following are equivalent: \begin{itemize} \item[(i)] $X$ is of finite length. \item[(ii)] $X$ is $Z(\lieg)$-finite and admissible. \end{itemize} \end{theorem}